 Why don’t LDS people talk about painful prayer?

 I don’t know.
 Maybe it’s because in a church of certainty we must have all the answers, and prayer is the way we think we can get them.
 If prayer stops working, we can’t know anything, so we don’t even entertain the thought.

 Struggling with God or faith is not unique to Mormonism or to me.
 But while we do a good job in the church inspiring people to behave righteously, we do a terrible job of helping people when righteous behavior is no longer enough — when prayer becomes painful and God is absent.
-With the exception of Thomas McConkie, I don’t know of any LDS person who has written extensively on this type of dark night.
+With the exception of Thomas McConkie, I don’t know of any LDS person who has written systematically on this type of dark night or faith crisis in general and how it looks in Mormonism.
 He says that estimates show that only about 5% of studied populations are at this level of “ego-maturity”, which means that there are few of us, and what few of us there are feel isolated, especially within faith structures or institutions that are simply not equipped to handle the next step in faith development.
 St John of the Cross says those who enter into this dark night are “few” and “proficient9” in faith, who are able to live outward practices with joy and ease, but who are being called to purge their hearts and join in greater oneness with God.